plas318/Blog/Web/Django - Views, Viewsets.md

 ## ViewSets

-Viewset basically groups up the functions for the view
+Viewset groups the functions for the view

 the login view above only allows one method from the user : POST request to login,